The difference between SmartLinx and Kronos workforce management software

 Workforce management software helps providers comply with CMS reporting requirements by generating Payroll-Based Journal reports.
 Providers, like Kronos, collect historical staffing information and format it at the end of the quarter.
 Frequently, administrators must manually manipulate the data, which is very time-consuming.

 SmartLinx workforce management software leverages its real-time attendance and scheduling capabilities to automatically collect and format Payroll-Based Journal reports with minimal user efforts.
 Facilities can create compliance reports at any time in moments.
 See how Greek American reduced PBJ reporting from 60 hours to 2 minutes.

 It’s no secret.
 Engaged employees are more productive and committed than their less engaged counterparts.
 According to Gartner, “highly engaged business units realize a 41% reduction in absenteeism and a 17% increase in productivity.”

-SmartLinx workforce management software takes productivity to the next level by enabling employees to adjust their schedules on demand.
-If they cannot work a scheduled shift, employees can use SmartLinx mobile workforce management software to swap shifts with qualified co-workers, request PTO and view responses in real time.
+SmartLinx workforce management software takes productivity to the next level.
+It enables employees to adjust their schedules on demand.
+If they cannot work a scheduled shift, employees can use SmartLinx mobile workforce management software to swap shifts with qualified co-workers, request PTO, and view responses in real-time.
 Discover How to use a Mobile App to Enhance Productivity.

 Skilled nursing and senior care facilities need workforce management software specifically designed for their unique environment.
-Workforce management software designed for healthcare facilities, like Kronos, lacks the real-time analytics and usability needed to substantially reduce costs and improve quality.
+Workforce management software designed for healthcare facilities, like Kronos, lacks the real-time analytics and usability.
+These features are needed to substantially reduce costs and improve quality.
 Learn more about how SmartLinx workforce management software stacks up against Kronos.